sreichel/magento-StackExchange_LockAttributes/README.md

-# StackExchange LockAttributes Magento 1 Extension
+# LockAttributes Magento 1 Extension

 This extension adds availability to prevent product attributes from editing in admin backend.